 Your rental property is probably one of your largest assets.
 Why let a stranger move in and impact your life for the next 12 months?
-Now is the time to conduct a thorough due diligence investigation, not after the person has moved in and wrecked your home!
-People are evicted for reasons other than non-payment of rent; drug activity, noise ordinance and health code violations.
-What a tenant has done in the past is what they are going to do in the future.
+Now is the time to conduct a thorough, due-diligence investigation, before the person has moved in and wrecked your home!
+People are evicted for reasons other than non-payment of rent, drug activity, noise ordinance, and health code violations.
+What a tenant has done in the past is, possibly, what they are going to do in the future.

 What should I do if I decide not to rent to the applicant?

 Decline your prospective tenant’s application to rent properly.
-Be sure to provide the applicant(s) with an “Adverse Action” letter for any action other than an approval on standard terms (i.e. an additional deposit, cosignor, or declined application).
-Know your local, state and federal laws regarding the use of consumer reports.
+Be sure to provide the applicant(s) with an “Adverse Action” letter for any action other than an approval on standard terms (i.e. an additional deposit, cosigner, or declined application).
+Know your local, state, and Federal laws regarding the use of consumer reports.
 In some states, you must also provide a copy of the credit report to the applicant.

 LiveScan Digital Fingerprinting

 LiveScan fingerprinting refers to both the technique and the technology used to capture fingerprints electronically, without the need for the more traditional method of ink and paper.
 LiveScan fingerprinting provides an automated service for criminal history background checks that may be required as a condition of employment, licensing, certification, adoptions, or volunteering.